BSDExabio/OpenMM-on-Summit/README.md

 CPU vs. CUDA: 0.199485  *** LARGE DIFFERENCE ***
 ```

-We should not use the CPU platform for any calculations on OpenMM installed on SUMMIT
+We should not use the CPU platform for any calculations on OpenMM installed on SUMMIT.

 ```
 # FURTHER TESTING OF THE INSTALLATION